ChanlChanl

 body: body

-});This workflow triggers whenever someone changes a prompt file or agent code.
-It runs the full eval suite, checks that all test cases pass and the average score meets your threshold, and posts a summary comment on the PR.
-If scores drop, the PR is blocked from merging.
+The workflow triggers on prompt or agent code changes.
+It runs the full eval suite, checks thresholds, and posts a summary on the PR.
+Failed scores block merging.

 Flakiness.
 LLM-as-judge scores have natural variance.
-A test case that scores 3.8 on one run might score 3.4 on the next.
-Set your pass threshold with a margin — if you need 3.5, set your actual threshold at 3.8 to account for variance.
-Or run each test case three times and take the median.
+A test scoring 3.8 on one run might hit 3.4 next time.
+Set your pass threshold with margin, or run each case three times and take the median.

 Speed.
 Run test cases in parallel where possible.
-A 30-case suite running sequentially might take 3 minutes.
-Running in batches of 10 brings it under a minute.
+A 30-case suite running sequentially takes about 3 minutes.
+Batches of 10 bring it under a minute.

 interface Baseline {